 Something to Remember

 If you really want to enjoy your time on the mountain, you have to be comfortable.
 Don't forget to factor the right apparel and accessories into your budget.
 Things like the proper base layer, snowboarding jacket and pants, warm gloves, a helmet, and quality goggles will make all the difference.
 Dive into outerwear here!

 If You Feel Overwhelmed

 While I do hope this article serves as a guide and helps in your next snowboard gear purchase, it’s totally understandable if you’re still feeling a bit stuck.
-If you’re not totally confident in how much to spend or what gear to start looking at, why not ask an expert?
-At Curated, you can chat with a Snowboard Expert like myself and get free personalized advice on the best snowboards for any budget.
-We’re not affiliated with any snowboard brand, so we can give you totally unbiased opinions on any gear and help take the guesswork out of your next purchase!
+If you're ready to dip your toe in the water of snowboard shopping, but still not totally confident in how much to spend or what gear to start looking at, why not ask an expert?
+On Curated, you can chat with a Snowboard Expert like myself and get free personalized advice on the best snowboards for any budget.
+We’re not affiliated with any snowboard brands, so we can give you totally unbiased opinions on any gear and help take the guesswork out of your next purchase!